WebAssembly/spec/document/core/valid/modules.rst

    All types needed to construct :math:`C` can easily be determined from a simple pre-pass over the module that does not perform any actual validation.

    Globals, however, are not recursive.
-   The effect of defining the limited context :math:`C'` for validating the module's globals is that their initialization expressions can only access imported globals and nothing else.
+   The effect of defining the limited context :math:`C'` for validating the module's globals is that their initialization expressions can only access functions and imported globals and nothing else.

 .. note::
    The restriction on the number of memories may be lifted in future versions of WebAssembly.